Vermont Fall Students

 If you attended undergraduate college or university in the US, you do not need to submit an immunization record to SIT.

 All students studying in the United States must have health insurance, according to federal law.
-SIT will not be offering health insurance to incoming students for the upcoming academic year.
+SIT is unable to offer a campus-based insurance plan.
 Therefore, students should secure their own insurance through personal, family, or state options.
-More details will be available in July.

 Incoming students are encouraged to research their health insurance options from the following providers: